Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

-A keyboard doesn’t have to be large and imposing to be good – as our picks for the ‘best portable MIDI keyboard’ category shows.
+A keyboard doesn't have to be large and imposing to be good – as our picks for the ‘best portable MIDI keyboard' category shows.
 This guide will help you buy the tiniest, lightest, most portable MIDI keyboards to make music wherever, whenever.
+Use these in your dorm, your study room, the park, or even a cafe – they're lightweight, and small enough to fit into any backpack.

 MIDI keyboards, by default, are among the lightest musical gear on the market (barring your ukuleles and harmonicas, of course).
 The lack of internal sound systems means that MIDI keyboards have little to no “entrails”.
 Where you will be hard pressed to find a digital piano that weighs less than 20 lbs, under 5 lbs is the norm for MIDI keyboards.